code-get/macrobox/README.md

 # MACROBox Development Environment
 Copyright 2018 (c) MACROmantic
 Written by: christopher landry <macromantic (at) outlook.com>
-Version: 0.0.5
+Version: 1.0.0
 Date: 22-august-2018
 License: GPLv3

-This is the official Development workstation based on CentOS provided by a Vagrant box.
+This is the official Macromantic Development workstation based on CentOS provided by a Vagrant box.

 ### Requirements (Host)
 Vagrant 2.1.2
-Fabric 1.14.0
 VirtualBox 5.2.10
-Terraform 0.11.8

-### Requirements (Guest)
-Heroku CLI

 ## Instructions